stephanie2187/SP-500-Return-Data/README.md

   ```
   npm start
   ```
-  If needed, view the frontend locally at http://localhost:3000
+  View the frontend locally at http://localhost:3000